PixarAnimationStudios/ruby-jss/README-2.0.0.md

 You can still fetch random objects from a collection, but use `.fetch random: true`.
 The older `.fetch :random` is deprecated and will be removed.

+## Documentation

+The YARD documentation for v2.0.0 is available before release in the [github.io site for ruby-jss](http://pixaranimationstudios.github.io/ruby-jss/docs/v2.x/index.html).

+All the documentation for ruby-jss is in need of updating, from the top-level README to the auto-generated YARD docs.
+If you have questions that aren't answered there, please reach out (see Contact, below)

 ## How to install for testing